chriswayg/ansible-initial-server/README.md

 - automatically grow partition after resizing VM disk
 - optional SSH warning banner
 - optional Verse of the Day displayed on motd

+### Configuration features - OpenBSD
+- passwordless doas for default user 'deploy' (name can be changed)
+- SSH public key installed for default user with only key login permitted
+- no login for root
+- serial console
+- optional SSH warning banner

 #### Vanilla
 Running the role with the `vanilla` tag will only make minimal modifications to the system after an initial ISO installation: